 Salaries and wages are payments in cash or in kind to all employees, prior to deductions for employee’s contributions to SSS/GSIS, withholding tax, etc. Included are total basic pay, overtime pay and other benefits.

-Income or Revenue Includes cash received and receivables for goods/products and by-products sold and services rendered.
+Income includes cash received and receivables for goods/products and by-products sold and services rendered.
 Valuation is at producer prices (ex-establishment) net of discounts and allowances, including duties and taxes but excluding subsidies.

 Cost refers to all expenses excluding compensation incurred during the year whether paid or payable.
 Valuation should be at purchaser price including taxes and other charges, net of discounts, rebates, returns and allowances.
 Goods received from and services rendered by other establishment of the same enterprise are valued as though purchased.